azpeteryang/azpeteryang.github.io/_pages/about.md

 Hi!
 Thanks for checking my page!

-I'm Zhenyu Yang(张子琪).
+I'm Zhenyu Yang.
 Many friends find it hard to pronounce my name correctly, then you can also call me Peter

 I'm a Master student in [the School of Computational Science and Engineering, Georgia Institute of Technology](https://ece.gatech.edu).
 Before that, I was an undergraduate student in the department of communication Engineering, [University of Electronic Science and Technology of China](https://ev.buaa.edu.cn).